 Luxury Shepherds Hut – United Kingdom

-You don’t often hear the words “luxury” and “shepherd’s hut” in the same sentence, but this Airbnb in Cornwall, England will convince you that in certain circumstances, they can.
-This cute tiny house, called “Stargazer” is located on a large estate, but it’s the details that make a difference.
+You don’t often hear the words “luxury” and “shepherd’s hut” in the same sentence, but this vacation rental in Cornwall, England will convince you that in certain circumstances, they can.
+This cute tiny house, called “Stargazey“ is nestled in the middle of the woods.
+Its privileged location offers amazing 180 degree uninterrupted southern sky views at night and wonderful views across the wooded valley and distant fields during the day.

-Starts from $85/night.
-Book the “Stargazer” Luxury Shepherd’s Hut on Airbnb.
+Starts from $108/night.
+Book the “Stargazey” Luxury Shepherd’s Hut on Vrbo.

 Architect’s Off-Grid Stargazing Cabin – California, USA